-You should run your program with different inputs, and capture the output to prove that the program did as you wanted it to.
-See the tutorial page for how to do captures with Visual Studio C++.
+You should run your program with different inputs, and check the output to prove that the program did as you wanted it to.

 Try to think about what is "normal" input and what is outside that range.

-Each output that you capture should be labeled on the capture as to what you were testing there.
+Each test case should be labeled as to what you were testing there.
 Labels are like "Normal case: negative number", "Error case: zero not allowed" or "Error case: Z is an illegal character".

 A test plan is something a programmer develops as they design and write their program.
-It specifies what cases you are testing, gives inputs for the case, the expected output and the actual output.
-It must be a text file; don't worry if the file doesn't look as nice as it would on paper.
+It specifies what cases they are testing, gives inputs for the case, the expected output and the actual output.

 Here is an example problem: